fanoframework/fanoframework.github.io/working-with-views/index.md

 viewParams.setVar('foo', 'Hello').setVar('bar', 'World');
 ```

-And you have following template
+And you have following HTML template

 ```
 <html>